Intrinsic galaxy alignments in CAMELS simulations and the significant impact of baryon model: Alignment detection and dependence

 In line with previous studies of intrinsic alignments \citep{Mandelbaum2006, hirata2007, 2011A&A...527A..26J, 2019Johnston}, we validate that the detected alignment signal arises from astrophysical effects rather than systematic errors introduced by the measurement pipeline or simulation setup.

 We compute the mean position shape cross-component correlation function $w_{m\times}(r_\perp)$, alongside $w_{m+}(r_\perp)$, as a null test.
 This statistic corresponds to rotating all catalogue galaxies' shapes by 45 degrees and recomputing $w_{m+}(r_\perp)$.
 Since $w_{m\times}(r_\perp)$ changes sign under parity (rotating galaxies clockwise or anti-clockwise), it must be zero to preserve the parity invariance of galaxy formation.
 The measured $w_{m\times}(r_\perp)$ for both full and split galaxy samples is shown in Figure~\ref{fig:mean_corr_wdx}, with error bars denoting the standard error on the mean.
 All measurements are consistent with zero, indicating no significant systematic bias in our $w_{m+}$ signal.
-We note the presence of B-modes may provide a small, non-zero $w_{m\times}(r_\perp)$ signals, which has been proposed as possibility for intrinsic alignments \citep{Georgiou_2024}, which we do not detect in these simulation.
+We note the presence of B-modes may provide a small, non-zero $w_{m\times}(r_\perp)$ signals.
+It has been proposed that intrinsic alignments may be sensitive to such B-mode contributions \citep{Georgiou_2024}, which we do not detect in these simulations.

 As an additional null test, we randomly rotate galaxy shapes in each catalogue and confirm that both $w_{m+}$ and $w_{m\times}$ vanish, as expected for uncorrelated orientations.
 These tests support the robustness of our alignment measurements.